sigma-py/pacopy/README.md

         return numpy.dot(a, self.H * b)

     def norm2_r(self, a):
-        """The norm in the range space; used to determine if a solution has been found.
+        """The norm in the range space; used to determine if a solution has been found.""" return numpy.dot(a, a)
-        """
-        return numpy.dot(a, a)

     def f(self, u, lmbda):
-        """The evaluation of the function to be solved
-        """
-        out = self.A.dot(u) - lmbda * numpy.exp(u)
+        """The evaluation of the function to be solved""" out = self.A.dot(u) - lmbda * numpy.exp(u)
         out[0] = u[0]
         out[-1] = u[-1]